Bairdo/gasket/docs/README.authentication.md

 - Authentication Servers can communicate with a RADIUS Server (FreeRADIUS, Cisco ISE, ...).
 - Support faucet.yaml 'include' option (see limitations below).
 - \>25 EAP methods supported - Thanks hostapd.
+- When Switch port goes down (disconnected) all clients on that port must reauthenticate when the port returns.

 ## Limitations
 - .yaml configuration files must have 'dps' & 'acls' as top level (no indentation) objects, and only declared once across all files.